 11. Three Kings Day — Spain and Puerto Rico

-Customs vary among countries but the Twelve Days of Christmas is celebrated to honor the three wise men who arrived to present gifts to the baby Jesus.
+Customs vary among countries but the Twelve Days of Christmas is celebrated to honor the three wise men who traveled to present gifts to the baby Jesus.
 Spaniards celebrate Three Kings Day with gift exchanges.
 Children leave a box of hay under their beds (or outside!) on Jan.
 5 as an enticement to receive presents.
 The French feast on a King Cake in which a toy, coin or jewel is baked.
-Those who receive the piece with the trinket are thought to have good luck throughout the year.
+Those who get the piece with the trinket are said to be blessed with good luck in the new year.

 12. Winter Solstice — England and beyond

-The shortest day of the year — this year it’s on Thursday, Dec.
+The shortest day of the year — this year it’s on Friday, Dec.
 21 — is celebrated with bonfires, candles and chants to entice the sun to return.
-The celebration of the winter solstice in various ways dates to ancient times in much of the world and marks the time of the year that hours of sunlight in the days start growing longer.
+The celebration of the winter solstice in various ways (including at Stonehenge in England, above) dates to ancient times in much of the world and marks the time of the year when daylight hours start to grow longer and darkness retreats.

 13. New Year (Omisoka) — Japan